-This will help minimize the spread on the infestation other areas, meaning that the bugs will be closed in into the spot until they are grown enough to be able to be affected by the D.E.
+This will help minimize the spread of the infestation in other areas, meaning that the bugs will be closed into the spot until they are grown enough to be affected by the D.E.

 Again, the answer is no. D.E is only effective on adult bedbugs.
-Bedbugs nymphs (baby bed bugs), once hatched, often go through several stages of molting before attaining sexual maturity, which could take up to five weeks.
+Bedbugs nymphs (baby bed bugs), once hatched, often go through several molting stages before attaining sexual maturity, which could take up to five weeks.